rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 ![Performance Budget Images](blog/webpack/perf-budget-metrics.png)

 One of his key strategies for measuring frontend performance is "performance budgeting" and how this relates to  "time-to-interative" (TTI).
-The thinking is you may be able to put a value on the "time-to-interactive" (TTI) experienced by users of your application and that value is closely correlated with the amount of JavaScript you force your users' browsers to download and execute.
+The thinking is you may be able to put a value on the TTI experienced by users of your application and that value is closely correlated with the amount of JavaScript you force your users' browsers to download and execute.
 By limiting the payload size of the initial download, you may be able to improve TTI.

 What does this have to do with Webpack?
 Not only does Webpack make it easier to split up your bundles, as we saw with the code splitting sections above, but it also provides built-in support for [performance budgets](https://medium.com/webpack/webpack-performance-budgets-13d4880fbf6d).
 You can customize Webpack to print a warning or even raise an error if any bundle exceeds the configured `maxEntryPointSize`.

 - Start performance budgeting https://addyosmani.com/blog/performance-budgets/
 - Cost of JavaScript 2019 https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4

-### 24. Bundle analysis
+### 24. Peek inside the bundles

-One of my favorite tools for debugging Webpack is the webpack-bundler-analyzer.
+One of my favorite tools for debugging Webpack is the `webpack-bundler-analyzer`.
 Add this to your build and it will generate an interactive treemap that visualizes the relative size and contents of all your bundles.
 Wondering how much `lodash` is adding to your overall bundle size?
 Use the bundle analyzer tool.
 Think there's a bug in with one of your dependencies or in your Webpack output?
 The bundle analyzer may help you identify it.

 ![An example of a Webpack Bundle Analyzer treemap](blog/webpack/webpack-bundle-analyzer.gif)

 - Project https://github.com/webpack-contrib/webpack-bundle-analyzer

-### 25. Tree shaking
+### 25. Shaking the tree

-I'd be remiss if I didn't mention one of the favorite JavaScript bundle buzzwords, tree shaking.
+I'd be remiss if I didn't mention one of the favorite JavaScript bundle buzzwords, **tree shaking**.
 All this means is that Webpack has the ability to remove unused code from your build when certain conditions are met.
 This typically means that the module(s) in question is an ES module, that Babel is configured to handle ES modules, and that there are no side effects from importing the module.

 A good use case for tree shaking is `lodash`.
 When loaded in its entirety, the library adds around 75 kb to the resulting asset bundle.